Anthropomorphization of animals: Animal satire

 For some authors talking animals, rather than human characters, allowed them to publish their satirical commentary by protecting them from censure.
 Chaucer’s Canterbury Tales and Orwell’s Animal Farm are some of the most famous examples of this.

 Contemporary fiction

 Contemporary novels such as Alexis Wright's The Swan Book, Colin McAdam's A Beautiful Truth, Erin Hortle's The Octopus and I and Laura Jean McKay's The Animals in That Country show animal voices alongside human characters.
 These novels portray animals as equally deserving of a place in the narrative.

 Fantastical creatures

 In the industries of illustration, cartooning, and animation, professionals refer to these types of creature characters as talking animals, funny animals, or anthropomorphic characters.

 Fairy tales

-Many fairy tales include talking creatures that prove to be shapeshifted people, or even ghosts.
-The fairy tales How Ian Direach got the Blue Falcon and Tsarevitch Ivan, the Fire Bird and the Gray Wolf have the hero aided by a fox and a wolf respectively, but in the similar tale The Golden Bird, the talking fox is freed from a spell to become the heroine's brother, and in The Bird 'Grip', the fox leaves the hero after explaining that it was the dead man whose debts the hero had paid.

-Whether shape-shifted or merely having the magical ability to speak, the talking creature is perhaps the most common trait of fairy tales.
+The talking creature is perhaps the most common trait of fairy tales.
 The motif is certainly present in many more tales than fairies.

-Science fiction

-A good example of the science fiction genre is the webcomic Anima: Age of the Robots which uses anthropomorphism to portray an alternate world as modern as ours, but inhabited by creature-lookalikes.
-The intelligent robots that they have made do rebel and threaten the creatures.
-This serves as a warning to mankind's thoughtless pursuit of technological advancement.

-Toy stories

-Animated toys in fictional works are popular for expressing human developmental and existential concerns.
-In toy literature, there are a few common motifs talking toys are used to convey.
-For example, talking toys can embody human anxiety about what it means to be “real” as well as reflect struggles of power when they are at the disposal of humans.
-Another common motif is the religious allusion to divine creation when humans create toys that come alive.
-Some examples of talking toy animals include the animals in Winnie the Pooh, the wooden toy dog in Poor Cecco, the Skin Horse and Velveteen rabbit in The Velveteen Rabbit, and the Slinky Dog toy and Tyrannosaurus Rex toy in Disney’s Toy Story.